leduckhai/leduckhai/README.md

 ### Eyo my comrades👋 I'm Bi Lê

-I'm currently a Biomedical Engineering Student at FH Aachen University and AI Research Intern at RWTH Aachen University in Germany.
+I'm currently a Biomedical Engineering Student at FH Aachen University and a Bachelor Thesis Student at RWTH Aachen University in Germany.

 I live in Ho Chi Minh City - Vietnam, Aachen - Germany and Toronto - Canada.